Asbury Heights residents renew vows for Valentine’s Day

 “I call on all of you who are renewing your vows today to realize the blessing that you have,” he told the couples.
 “We have famous people, billionaires, who don’t have what you have, and who might give all those billions to have what you have.
 We have to realize, all of us here, the blessing that is marriage, and how wonderful that is.”

-The ceremony – followed by a reception, complete with a wedding cake created by Jennifer Schall of My Kitchen Addiction – took place in front of a full house.
+The ceremony – followed by a reception, complete with a wedding cake created by Jennifer Schall of CURA Hospitality – took place in front of a full house.

 “We sent out invitations to all of the families of the residents who were participating, and we invited all of our residents in the building,” Teresa Funaro said.
 “I’m trying to bring our activities to the next level, and I thought this was a nice way to do it.”